Fuzzy-Technologies/FuzzyRoutines/README.md

 # FuzzyRoutines

 FuzzyRoutines is a Python library for fuzzy membership functions, fuzzy sets, fuzzy scales, and common t-norm and s-norm operators.
-It is maintained by Fuzzy Technologies.
+It is maintained by [Fuzzy Technologies](https://fuzzy-technologies.github.io/).

+> Technologies · Knowledge · Science

 ## Status